breatheco-de/traffic-simulation-on-wordpress/README.md

 ### Step 4: Simulate Traffic on the Website

 #### On the Kali Linux Machine (Attacker):
-We will use Apache Benchmark (ab) as a tool to generate traffic on the website.
+We will use Apache Benchmark (AB) as a tool to generate traffic on the website.

 #### Installation and Usage of Apache Benchmark
-Apache Benchmark (ab) is a tool that allows you to generate test traffic to a web server.
+Apache Benchmark (AB) is a tool that allows you to generate test traffic to a web server.
 Follow these steps to install and use ab from Kali Linux:
 1. Installation of Apache Benchmark

 ```bash